The Future of Benefits: Leading Employers Embrace Mental Health as a Priority

-The wave was unmistakably clear at our recent San Francisco conference of benefits leaders, where The Future of Benefits (the name of one particularly well received session) included a mindful and deliberate focus on mental health.
+The wave was unmistakably clear at a conference we hosted, where The Future of Benefits (the name of one particularly well received session) included a mindful and deliberate focus on mental health.
 “No one will think twice before going to a doctor,” said one client.
 “How can you get people to not think twice about going to a therapist?
 It’s just as important.”

 Bringing Mental Health Out of the Shadows